mac-theobio/QMEE/topics/Statistical_philosophy.md

 Assignment
 ----------

 Pick one paper in your field.
 It can be a paper from your lab group or just a paper that you like.
 Carefully read any sections of the paper that report the results of statistical tests (including tests of assumptions; effects of nuisance parameters/covariates; and the primary scientific inferences).
-Write a document that gives the bibliographic reference of the paper and, for at least three of the tests done by the authors, (1) quote their presentation of the test results; (2) describe the issues, if any, with their presentation; (3) write a revised statement that more accurately reflects what inferences we should make from the results.
+Write a document that gives the bibliographic reference of the paper and, for at least three of the tests done by the authors, (1) quote their presentation of the test results; (2) describe the issues, if any, with their presentation; (3) if there is any room for improvement in the presentation, write a revised statement that more accurately reflects what inferences we should make from the results.
 Table 1 of @dushoff_i_2019 may be useful (although you are not required to use "clarity" language).

 <!-- COMMENT